-- ☐ Candy, gum and snacks of any kind ☐

-- valuable jewelry

-- j pocket knives or weapons of any kind

-- fruity-smelling deodorant or toothpaste

-- 」 iPods/iPads

-- permanent markers

-- body sprays or perfumes & aerosol containers of any kind - cell phones & or digital cameras
+Candy, gum and snacks of any kind valuable jewelry of any kind fruity-smelling deodorant or toothpaste iPods/iPads permanent markers body sprays or perfumes & aerosol containers of any kind cell phones & or digital

 LOST AND FOUND

 All lost and found items will be held at Camp Seven Hills until September 30th.
 After that, items will no longer be held for claim.
 Please label every item your child brings or wears